 Applications are now closed

-- Applications open
+- Applications open:

-- Applications close
+- Applications close:

-- Outcomes notified to all applicants
+- Outcomes notified to all applicants:

-- Successful grants payments processed
+- Successful grants payments processed:

-In 2022, $170,000 will be available for organisation grants.
+In 2024, up to $170,000 (GST exclusive) will be available for Organisation Grants.

 Grant amounts awarded will be determined as part of the assessment process and may not be the same amount applied for.
 Amounts will be allocated to make the most effective use of the WLIS program funds.

 Types of programs/courses

 Organisations are required to detail how the funding will be allocated to support one of the following:

 - Projects fostering the development of new policies, practices, and processes, that embed gender equity within the organisation I.e., undertaking a gender equity/ pay gap audit and developing an action plan.